ltrujello/Tikz-Python/README.md

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/example_imgs/barycentric.png" height = 250/>

-### Example: Arbitrary Intersections
+### Example: General Ven Diagrams
 Python has access to many libraries that help one efficiently build very complex functions.
 Such libraries are simply not possible to implement in TeX (well, not impossible, but it'd be ridiculous).
-[This code](), which uses `itertools.combinations`, takes in an arbitrary number of 2D Tikz figures and colors each and every single intersection.
+Tikz-Python offers [this function](https://github.com/ltrujello/Tikz-Python/blob/main/tests/intersections_scope_clip.py), which uses `itertools.combinations`, to take in an arbitrary number of 2D Tikz figures and colors each and every single intersection.
 For example, here is what all of the intersections of nine circles in a 3 x 3 grid looks like.

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/example_imgs/intersection_circles.png" height = 250/>